 Investment fraud recovery scams

 Victims of investment fraud can lose huge amounts of money.
-So, it’s no wonder so many try to recover their losses.
+So, it’s no wonder that so many try to recover their losses.

 Here’s how these recovery scams usually work:

-- Scammers get in touch with you out of the blue.
+- Scammers get in touch with you.

 - They’ll ask for an upfront fee and your personal information for their ‘file report’.

-- In most cases, they’ll then take your fee and you end up losing even more.
+- In most cases, they’ll then take your fee, and you end up losing even more.

 Tech support recovery scams